-The DHS/DDS Case Manager, who is an employee of the State, monitors implementation of the member's service plan to determine the plan's effectiveness in meeting the needs of the member, to ensure the member's free of choice of providers and to assure the health and welfare of the member is protected.
+The DHS/DDS Case Manager monitors implementation of the member's service plan to determine the plan's effectiveness in meeting the needs of the member and to assure the health and welfare of the member is protected.
 Case Managers assess services rendered to each member at least quarterly.
 For all members receiving residential supports, an annual health review is performed by a DHS/DDS Registered Nurse.
 This health review is also used by the Case Manager to determine if health objectives listed in the service plan are being achieved, or if modifications to the Plan are indicated.
 Case Managers have face-to-face visits at least monthly with those receiving residential services.
 For those in their own home, a face-to-face contact occurs at least quarterly.
 Monitoring may also be conducted by DHS/DDS case management and Quality Assurance staff, utilizing HIPAA compliant phone calls or video conferencing.